 - Applicants must promote their own research project to be carried in the laboratory of their choice for a maximum period of two years.

 - Applicants must be supported by a local researcher and by his/her laboratory.

 Candidates for an IdEx université de Bordeaux Post-doctoral fellowship cannot act as a PI for a Junior Chair grant in the same year.
 If such is the case, only the post-doctoral application will be considered eligible.

 The funding includes a maximum two-year post-doctoral contract and a contribution to project-related fees (travel, consumables, etc.).

 Major projects management office

-Proposals must be submitted electronically via the web-based application page on our portal.
-All requested documents must be provided in order to validate your applications (refer to the Applicant guide for details).
+Proposals must be submitted electronically via our online application platform.
+All requested documents must be provided in order to validate your application (refer to the Applicant guide for details).